 [All systems] exist within an environment that places demands upon them.
 If the complexity of these demands exceeds the complexity of an organization, the organization will be likely to fail.
 Thus, those … [systems] that survive must have a complexity sufficiently large to respond to the complexity of environmental demands at the scale of these demands.

-While this means that many left wing projects had reactionary inclinations in them from the beginning, it does not mean there are no alternatives to capitalism.
+If true, this unfortunately means that many left wing projects had reactionary tendencies baked into their structure from the beginning.
+But it does not mean there are no alternatives to capitalism.
 In fact, these critiques cut just as sharply against capitalism as they do against INMEs.
 As Kevin Carson pointed out, the large disparities of wealth and power within capitalism came about and remain thanks to the state simplifying the environment firms operate within through violence.
 For capitalism to work, the options of the majority of people must be limited so that they are forced to buy into the system.

 Now to be sure the dynamics are more complicated than the quick summary I’ve laid out.
 But there is a definite trend of feudal states being replaced by more liberal states and a core driver of this is rising complexity.
 Central to this is individual freedom.
-The relatively rigid roles that defined feudal relations goes against the need for flexibility and specialization that complex technological societies demand.
+The relatively rigid roles that defined feudal relations went against the need for flexibility, specialization, and adaptability that complex technological societies demand.
 Modernity is characterized by constant change and that goes against the aspirations of pre-modern states for stasis.

 Such a strategy is outdated because it relies upon an organizational model that is in crisis the world over.
 Despite the upheaval that is increasingly becoming a constant in our lives, many on the left default to institutions as the solution, specifically the state.